Surface Coverage Dynamics for Reversible Dissociative Adsorption on Finite Linear Lattices

 \section{Conclusion}

-We have considered the surface coverage dynamics where reversible dissociative adsorption occurs on an initially unoccupied lattice system with a quasi-one-dimensional structure.
-Unlike the molecular (or non-dissociative) adsorption case, this system exhibits finite system-size effects and the validity of the mean-field description is questionable.
-We investigated these two issues and related them to site correlations introduced by reversible dissociative adsorption.
+We have considered the surface coverage dynamics where reversible dissociative adsorption occurs on an initially unoccupied linear lattice.
+Unlike the molecular (or non-dissociative) adsorption case, this system exhibits finite system-size effects caused by dynamic correlations between neighboring sites.
+We investigated this finite size effect on the equilibrium surface coverage and relate it to non-vanishing static site correlations introduced by reversible dissociative adsorption.
 We also investigated the effects of surface diffusion of adsorbed atoms, which reduces site correlations.

-Using the chemical master equation (CME) and kinetic Monte Carlo (KMC), the equilibrium surface coverage $\bar{\theta}_N$ and time-transient surface coverage $\theta_N(t)$ of a finite lattice with $N$ reactive sites per strip were obtained.
-In particular, analytical expressions for $\bar{\theta}_N$ were obtained and numerically verified for the case without surface diffusion, see Eq.~\eqref{thetaeq_evenodd}, and the case with surface diffusion, see Eq.~\eqref{theta_eq_surfdiff}.
-Without surface diffusion, finite system-size effects are significant for even $N$ when the equilibrium constant $k=\rd/\ra$ is much larger or smaller than unity.
+We modeled the equilibrium surface coverage $\bar{\theta}_N$ and time-transient surface coverage $\theta_N(t)$ of a finite lattice with $N$ reactive sites using the chemical master equation (CME) and kinetic Monte Carlo (KMC).
+We derived analytical expressions for $\bar{\theta}_N$ and verified them numerically for the case without surface diffusion, see Eq.~\eqref{thetaeq_evenodd}, and the case with surface diffusion, see Eq.~\eqref{theta_eq_surfdiff}.
+Without surface diffusion, finite system-size effects are significant for even $N$ when the ratio $k=\rd/\ra$ is much larger or smaller than unity.
 By comparing to the case with surface diffusion, the behavior observed for the even case $\bar{\theta}_{2m}$ in Eq.~\eqref{thetaeq_evenodd} was explained by an insufficient number of accessible configurations.
-We further related this behavior with the persistent positive correlation coefficient $\bar{\rho}_N$ for an even number $N$, and demonstrated the close relation between the finite system-size effect on the equilibrium surface coverage and correlations between neighboring sites.
+We further related this behavior with the persistent positive correlation coefficient $\bar{\rho}_N$ for even $N$, and demonstrated the close relation between the finite system-size effect on the equilibrium surface coverage and correlations between neighboring sites.